anasshoudo/U-Net-Model-for-PM10/README.md

 - 22 latitude points
 - 23 longitude points

 The reanalysis data was restructured to match the forecast data.
-Details about the processing steps can be found in (Houdou, 2025).
+Details about the processing steps can be found in (Houdou et al., 2025).

 The TensorFlow framework version 2.17.0 was used to train the U-Net models.